aaronmcadam/cat-match/README.md

 Run `yarn start` to start up the server and view the application.

+## Working on the application

+Start development by running `yarn dev`, which will start the dev server and Cypress.

+> We recommend using ["Cypress Driven Development"](https://egghead.io/lessons/cypress-use-cypress-driven-development-in-order-to-add-a-feature-to-a-react-app) to follow an [outside-in TDD workflow](https://www.codecademy.com/articles/tdd-outside-in).

 ### Running tests

 By default, `yarn test` will only run tests for the app.
 To run every test in the project, run `yarn test:all`.